Sure Dividend

 Growth Prospects

-Like most insurance companies, Lincoln has a difficult time maintaining earnings growth for more than a couple of years at a time.
+Like most insurance companies, Lincoln has difficulty maintaining earnings growth for more than a couple of years at a time.
 Insurance companies tend to see profits ebb and flow based on claims, and Lincoln is no different.

 We see 3% growth from the estimated $4.50 per share in earnings power going forward, which we believe can be driven by a handful of factors.